boston ferns were even better

+The Black Oak Tree grows to heights of 30 to 80 feet.
+It has abundant acorns about 1 inch long, and owls and woodpeckers nest in the tree cavities.
+The Black Oak Tree will grow back after wildfire or logging as long as the roots are not damaged.
+The scientific name for the Black Oak Tree is Quercus Kelloggii.
 The Black Oak tree, Quercus velutina, is native to the eastern and central United States and is hardy in Zones 3-8.
-It can be found from southern Georgia and northern Florida north to New York and Ontario, and as far west as Texas, Nebraska, and Minnesota.
-Black Oaks grow well in moist, well-drained, fertile soil, but they can tolerate dry, poor land, and are often found growing on windy ridges and slopes.
-They are slow growing trees, which may live up to 200 years.
+It can be found from southern Georgia and northern Florida north to New York and Ontario and as far west as Texas, Nebraska, and Minnesota.
+Black Oaks grow well in moist, well-drained, fertile soil, but they can tolerate dry, poor land and are often found growing on windy ridges and slopes.
+They are slow-growing trees, which may live up to 200 years.

 Black Oak Seedlings add Beautiful Fall Color to Any Landscape